SlightHeadache/choctopus44/README.md

     that increases the cost of manufacturing I'm going to create a hotfix version in the future that shrinks those vias to the standard size to alleviate the issue.

+## TODO

+  * Add documentation for v2's plate and bottom foams

 ## Parts list

 ### Main components